Wearable Healthcare Technology: Huge Potential

-USA Today declared 2015 “the year of healthcare for wearables.”
+USA Today declared 2015 the year of wearable healthcare technology.
 The Huffington Post, Forbes and other media outlets made the same claim about 2014.
-Publications across the world buzzed with excitement over the upcoming healthcare revolution made possible by healthcare wearables: remote patient monitoring, early detection of medical conditions and value- over volume-based healthcare.
+Publications across the world buzzed with excitement over the upcoming healthcare revolution made possible by wearable healthcare technology: remote patient monitoring, early detection of medical conditions and value- over volume-based healthcare.
 Experts predicted a shift in the wearable device from being used primarily to track steps to monitoring medical conditions and improving overall health.

 Devices like the Apple Watch have boomed in popularity.
 According to Apple, the watch can generate an ECG similar to a single-lead electrocardiogram, with the ability to recognize signs of atrial fibrillation – a serious form of irregular heart rhythm – or sinus rhythm, which is a normal heartbeat.
 It is also equipped with fall detection, emergency SOS, athletic training and an app that guides users through a series of calming breathing exercises.

-Yet wearables are still straining to achieve their full healthcare potential.
+Yet wearable healthcare technology is still straining to achieve its full healthcare potential.
 Don’t misunderstand; it’s a growing industry.
 The market for healthcare wearables is on the rise.
 IDTechEx has estimated that the overall wearables sector will grow from $20 billion in 2015 to almost $70 billion in 2025.
 Tractica predicted global shipments of healthcare wearables will increase from 2.5 million units in 2016 to 97.6 million units annually by 2021, accounting for $17.8 billion in yearly revenue.

 Furthermore, almost all healthcare providers and payers say wearables are a component of their Internet of Things investments in healthcare.
-According to Jabil’s 2018 Connected Health Technology Trends survey, 45 percent of respondents said that they could see their company eventually developing on-body devices.
-Download the full Connected Health Technology Trends Report.
+According to Jabil’s Digital Healthcare Technology Trends survey, 45 percent of respondents said that they could see their company eventually developing on-body devices.
+Download the full Digital Healthcare Technology Trends Report.

-But what does the future of wearable devices look like, and what is preventing them from getting there?
+But what does the future of wearable healthcare technology looks like, and what is preventing it from getting there?

 The potential applications of wearables are plentiful and diverse.
 Thanks to progress in miniaturization, smart devices can be weaved into clothing, implanted in shoes or concealed in someone’s ear and can be used to track comprehensive data with increasing accuracy.
 The smaller the device, the smaller the transistors, meaning that these products require less power, a disruptive and driving factor in the current market.
 So, what are the most promising opportunities within the wearables market?